Mengzhuang station

 Mengzhuang (孟庄) is a metro station of Zhengzhou Metro Chengjiao line.

-Although having the same name, this station is not close to the Mengzhuang railway station on Zhengzhou-Xinzheng Airport intercity railway and these two stations are not interchangeable.
+Although having the same name, this station is not close to the Mengzhuang railway station, a closed railway station on Zhengzhou-Xinzheng Airport intercity railway.

 Station layout

 The station has two island platforms (four platform sides) and four tracks.
 The Platform 1 and 4 (southernmost and northernmost platforms) are for regular Chengjiao line services, while the Platform 2 and 3 are for back-to-depot or out-of-depot trains going to or from Mengzhuang depot.
 In rush hours on weekdays, platform 2 and 3 are also open for trains terminated at this station.